hotwax/oms-documentation/troubleshooting/Shopify/inventory.md

 **Scenario:** Inventory Not Synced from HotWax Commerce to Shopify

 Sometimes retailers may encounter inventory disparities between HotWax Commerce and Shopify Inventory.
-This discrepancy could result in inventory appearing out of stock in Shopify despite being available in HotWax Commerce.
+For instance, inventory may appear out of stock in Shopify despite being available in HotWax Commerce.

 ## Steps to Troubleshoot